Spread good zeal: become an OblateTogether, we shape lives, guided by the wisdom of Christ, interpreted by St. Benedict.

 Oblates adopt values that are part of the fabric of Christian spirituality, such as spending time daily, when possible, reflecting on the Sacred Scriptures, a commentary, or the Rule of Benedict.
 They strive to cultivate an awareness of the presence of God in private and communal prayer (when feasible) and while at work or leisure.

-An acquaintance with these and other Christian values presented by St. Benedict in his Rule will enable Oblates to attain that special peace and joy that Christ came to bring and promised to all who follow Him.
+Find that special peace and joy that Christ promised to all who follow Him.

 For more information contact: